Editor's Note: This post was updated on May 8, 2019

 Pro Tip: Don’t think about why you care.
 It’s about why your customers care.

-- Speak in plain English – Avoid corporate catchphrases and obscuring your message by using industry jargon and talking “inside baseball.”
+Avoid corporate catchphrases and obscuring your message by using industry jargon.
+Use language that anybody, inside and outside the industry, would understand.

 Pro Tip: Do the mom test.
 If your mother or another non-industry-savvy person understands what you’re saying, you’re speaking straight.

-Pro Tip: Use these elements strategically to advance your story, not just to sex it up.
+Pro Tip: Use these elements strategically to advance your story, not to sensationalize it.

-- Be newsworthy – Tie what you’re doing to a current piece of news, especially if it’s in your sector or a target vertical market.
-Pitch your article to business and trade publications.
+Tie what you’re doing to a current piece of news, especially if it’s in your sector or a target vertical market.
+Pitch your article to business and trade publications to reach new audiences.

 Pro Tip: Monitor key websites for items you can comment on.